oneapi-src/oneDAL/docs/source/onedal/glossary.rst

     Finalize Training
         A process of creating a :capterm:`model` based on information extracted from partial results.
-Resulting :capterm:`model` is selected in accordance with some quality criteria.
+Resulting :capterm:`model` is selected according to some quality criteria.

     Training set
         A :capterm:`dataset` used at the :capterm:`training` stage to create a